BlueBloxKraft/cd9eec06-6dd1-4d0b-848a-bb7686eb00bf_LauncherResources__BlueBloxKraftClient/README.md

 This is no longer a launcher resources repo but one for JSON DataBase as well

-You are NOT supposed to be here xd
+You are NOT supposed to be here xD